martanunez/PVI_gap_quantification/README.md

 ## About
 Implementation of the method described in: [*Mind the gap: quantification of incomplete ablation patterns after pulmonary vein isolation using minimum path search*.
 Marta Nuñez-Garcia, Oscar Camara, Mark D O’Neill, Reza Razavi, Henry Chubb, and Constantine Butakoff.
 Medical Image Analysis (2018) 51, 1-12](https://www.sciencedirect.com/science/article/abs/pii/S1361841518307965).
 Please cite this reference when using this code.
 Preprint available at: [arXiv:1806.06387.](https://arxiv.org/abs/1806.06387)

+We present a methodology to detect and quantify incomplete ablation lesions (or gaps) after Radiofrequency Pulmonary Vein Isolation (RF-PVI) in a reliable, reproducible and observer-independent way.
+We provide an unambiguous definition of the gap as the minimal portion of healthy tissue around a pulmonary vein (PV).
+Based on this objective definition of gap we propose a quantitative and highly reproducible index, the *Relative Gap Measure (RGM)*, which represents the proportion of the vein not encircled by scar (i.e., portion of incompleteness).
+More metrics such as the total gap length and the number of gaps are also provided.

 Example of gap quantification result:
 ![Example](https://github.com/martanunez/PV_gap_quantification/blob/master/gaps.png)

 The method is modified with respect to the pipeline described in the paper as follows:
-- The automatic parcellation of the left atrium (LA) and definition of the gap searching areas (step 2) is done by using the flattening standardization method described in [*https://github.com/martanunez/LA_flattening*](https://github.com/martanunez/LA_flattening).
-3D mesh registration is no longer used reducing execution time.
+- The automatic parcellation of the left atrium (LA) and the definition of the gap search areas (step 2) is done by using the flattening standardization method described in [*https://github.com/martanunez/LA_flattening*](https://github.com/martanunez/LA_flattening).
+3D mesh registration is no longer used highly reducing execution time.
 - Only one given scar segmentation is considered (multi-threshold result integration is not included).